 - 1/2 tsp salt

 - 10 ounces sparkling water (Topo Chico is best)

 - In a large pitcher, stir together the grapefruit juice, lime juice, water, and agave nectar or honey.
 Chill for 1 hour to combine for best flavor.
 If needed in a hurry, you can drink now.

 - To serve, fill a three-quarters of your glass with ice.
 Pour the paloma mixture until the liquid reaches the ice level, and top with sparkling water.
 Garnish with a salt rim, grapefruit wedges, or lime wedges.
 Now enjoy!

-So this time, a Tito's vodka cocktail didn't make the list, but it certainly makes sense that a tequila cocktail would pull ahead from El Paso to Austin to Beaumont as one of the most popular spirits in the state.
-If you want to add a little vodka flair, you can always add in Deep Eddy Ruby Red Grapefruit, but just be careful when experimenting with cocktail recipes.
+So this time, a Tito's vodka cocktail didn't make the list, but it certainly makes sense that a Mexican tequila cocktail would pull ahead from El Paso to Austin to Beaumont as one of the most popular spirits in the state.
+Some recipes add triple sec liqueur for an extra strong drink, and if you want to add a little vodka flair, you can always add in Deep Eddy Ruby Red Grapefruit, but just be careful when experimenting with cocktail recipes.
 Most are designed to mask the alcohol, so it can be hard to gage how much you've actually drank, especially when it comes to liquor pitchers.